microchip-pic-avr-examples/attiny416-precise-ulp-timing-p4-studio/README.md

 ## Operation

+1. Download the zip file or clone the example to get the source code.
-1. Open `PreciseULPTimingP4.atsln` in Atmel Studio.
+2. Open `PreciseULPTimingP4.atsln` in Atmel Studio.
-2. Connect the AVR P4 with your computer.
+3. Connect the AVR P4 with your computer.
-3. In your menu bar in Atmel Studio go to `Debug->Start Without Debugging` or press `CTRL + ALT + F5`.
+4. In your menu bar in Atmel Studio go to `Debug->Start Without Debugging` or press `CTRL + ALT + F5`.

 ## Conclusion

-We have here shown the possibility to use the ATtiny416 as a ultra-low-power timing on a AVR P4.
+We have here shown the possibility to use the ATtiny416 for ultra-low-power timing on a AVR P4.